Ad-Mora/goto/README.md

 # goto
 Welcome to goto.
 This is a command line program that enables a user to browse the web from the command line.
+This program is written in Java and works on Mac and Windows systems.

 ## General information